 Her favourite toy is her Scottie of which she has two, one black and the other white.
 She stole the first one from another dog.
 She has a love hate relationship with them.
 One minute she’s shaking it without mercy, next she’s sucking it like a dummy curled up in her bed!
 At training club now she will do stays, recalls and retrieves, however, if training night falls on a full moon, Lyra’s away with the ‘fairies’.

 Awhile ago she spotted a squirrel on the ground, that promptly ran up a nearby tree, and Lyra charge up the vertical trunk after it, completely off the ground, and then followed the archetypical cartoon slide back down with her claws in the smooth trunk!
 Now she’s convinced that the squirrel is still up the tree, and every other day will attempt to get back up just to check.
 The picture of Lyra sitting at the bar is a typical occupation, she knows the doggy biscuit jar is on the bar.
 Notice the floor isn’t good enough for her, if everyone else is comfortable, so she should be!

 A new companion

 Lucy came into rescue as a 1 year old with severe eye problems, Entropion and Cherry Eye.
-After the post-surgery the eyes recovered very well and she was ready for her new home.
-Lucy’s new ‘companion’ was a Copper Black Maran young chick, significantly when food was available.
+Post surgery the eyes recovered very well and she was ready for her new home.
+Lucy’s new ‘companion’ was a Copper Black Maran.
+A young chick, who became significantly more interested when food was available.

-The chick called Ava became caught up in a food fight with 2 ponies, and severely broken a leg.
-Lucy was always keen to chase the hens (only scatter them for fun!).
+The chick called Ava became caught up in a food fight with two ponies, and suffered a severely broken a leg.
+Lucy was always keen to chase the hens, only scattering them for fun!
 However, as Ava was recovering, Lucy was curious but left her alone.
 In time Ava recovered and Lucy accepted her within the house and the garden.